The keys to maintaining a great culture within a remote sales team

-If you’re not restricting your potential employee pool to one location, you’re able to hire the best of the best no matter where they live.
+If you’re not restricting your potential employee pool to one location, you’re able to hire the best of the best no matter where they live—and this is true for building remote sales teams too.

 On top of that, you don’t need to pay for a giant office space, meaning employees can be compensated better; your employees don’t have to suffer through a morning commute, giving them more time to execute; and everyone has the freedom to work wherever they feel comfortable.